 With an extremely diverse background in classical, jazz, and popular music; Dr. Roberts has performed with a gamut of ensembles ranging from traditional saxophone quartets, to new music groups, to rock bands, to jazz groups and all points in between.
 In the East Texas area, Dr. Roberts frequently performs with her self-titled jazz quartet (Sarah Roberts Quartet) and the Rose City Big Band, which she formed in 2015.
-In addition, she has been a saxophonist for various orchestras including the Plano Symphony, Irving Symphony, and San Angelo Symphony; a frequent substitute saxophonist with the Dallas Wind Symphony and the Lonestar Wind Orchestra; and is a member of the Kris Berg’s Metroplexity Big Band.
+In addition, she has been a saxophonist for various orchestras including the Plano Symphony, Irving Symphony, and San Angelo Symphony; has been a substitute saxophonist with the Dallas Wind Symphony, the Lonestar Wind Orchestra, and Allen Philharmonic Winds; and is a member of Kris Berg’s Metroplexity Big Band.
 Furthermore, she has presented recitals and lectures throughout the United States including presentations at discipline specific conventions for such organizations as the North American Saxophone Alliance and the Jazz Education Network.

 Dr. Roberts completed her doctorate of musical arts degree in saxophone performance from the University of North Texas in August 2015.
 She also holds dual master of music degrees in saxophone performance and jazz studies from the University of North Texas and dual undergraduate degrees in saxophone performance and jazz studies from the University of Michigan.
 Her primary saxophone teachers include Donald Sinta, Donald Walden, Eric Nestler, and Jim Riggs.

 Dr. Roberts is Selmer Performing Artist and a Vandoren Regional Artist.
 She performs exclusively on Selmer and Vandoren products.